ml58158/WVDAnalytics/README.md

-# Windows Virtual Desktop Insights and Analytics Workbook
+# Windows Virtual Desktop Insights and Analytics Workbook (Pre-Spring Update)

 The purpose of this Azure Workbook is to provide an overview to your WVD Environment.